-Professionals supporting young people, including school counsellors, school nurses and GPs can recommend helpful reading using the booklist in the user leaflet.
+Professionals supporting children and young people, including school staff, school nurses and GPs can recommend helpful reading using the booklists.

 The scheme can also be used on a self-referral basis as the books are available on the open shelves in public libraries and free for anyone to borrow.

-The 35 books cover 12 topics or conditions including general information and advice on supporting well being and resilience plus common conditions such as anxiety, depression, autism, mood swings, eating disorders and self harm as well as difficult life experiences such as bullying and school/exam pressure.
+The books cover a wide range of topics or conditions including general information and advice on supporting well being and resilience plus common conditions such as anxiety, depression, autism, mood swings, eating disorders and self harm as well as difficult life experiences such as bullying and school/exam pressure.

 All the books can be reserved from any Wiltshire library or online for free and will be available to borrow initially for 3 weeks (longer if not reserved).
-All library staff will be briefed on the scheme and be able to signpost to further support.
+Library staff are briefed on the scheme and be able to signpost to further support.